pneff93/Kafka-R-Realtime-Prediction/README.md

 Run all queries stored in [Queries.ksql](KsqlDB/Queries.ksql).

 ### Inspect Data Pipeline
-To see how the pipeline works, we look at the Stream `DIFF_WEIGHT`:
+To gain insights of the pipeline, we look at the Stream `DIFF_WEIGHT`:
 ```
 SELECT * FROM DIFF_WEIGHT EMIT CHANGES;
 ```